ianfhunter/TeamCrab/README.md

 14. feature #16 - Intervention interface
   * similar setup to the inquiry interface.
 Open a window by selecting the desired site and clicking the intervene button.
   * Interventions have costs associated with them on four tiers - High, Med High, Med Low & Low
   * They also have similar levels of impact.
+The levels of impact apply a modifier of (impact/1-impact) to the problem rate at a site.
   * Excluded interventions:
     1. 'Adopt Follow The Sun Development' as Follow the Sun Development was not an assigned feature
     2. 'Relocate to Adjacent Time Zone' as we agreed in the meeting that moving staff around was out of scope because of the additional time pressures

+15. feature #38 - Scenarios from JSON
+  * TODO

+16. Feature #35 - Optimistic budget calculation
+  * TODO